Simplifying home loans with STRATO Mercata.

 — Identity Management, OAuth, and SSO capabilities for simplified IoT authorization and user login

-- Privacy via private chains to keep sensitive data private and control who sees what data
+— Privacy via private shards to keep sensitive data private and control who sees what data

 — Scalability to include infinite groups and institutions on shared private chains, creating standardization.

 — Enterprise data modeling for integration into existing data systems and to ensure interoperability